Do I need a Colorado State Medical Card to shop at Root MMC?

-Cannabis is an annual flowering plant in the Cannabis genus.
-Humans have harvested it throughout time for industrial fiber, oil, recreation, spiritual pursuits, and as medicine.
+Cannabis is an annual flowering plant.
+Humans have harvested it throughout time for fiber, oil, recreation, spiritual pursuits, and as medicine.
 Cannabis is categorized into two types for consumption: Cannabis Sativa and Cannabis Indica.
 These plants contain cannabinoids, which are the active ingredients in cannabis.
 The most commonly known cannabinoids are THC, CBD, and CBN.

 THC is the principal cannabinoid of the cannabis plant and produces majority of the psychoactive effects associated with marijuana.

 CBD is a non-intoxicating cannabinoid.

 CBN is a psychoactive cannabinoid occurring after the degradation of THC.

 What are the Colorado state laws regarding cannabis?

 The sale of cannabis in Colorado is strictly regulated and it’s important for everyone to know the law.
 It is legal to purchase cannabis from a licensed medical marijuana care center for Colorado residents 18 years or older who have obtained a doctor’s recommendation.